spoddutur/spark-phrase-extraction/README.md

     sentenceBigramsDf.write.json("/tmp/gensim-output/")
  ```

- Please refer to [Predictor implementation](https://github.com/spoddutur/spark-phrase-extraction/blob/master/src/main/scala/SparkPhrasePredictor.scala) and [Trainer implementation](https://github.com/spoddutur/spark-phrase-extraction/blob/master/src/main/scala/ClusterPhraseExtractionTrainer.scala) where I've put together training and prediction as a working example.
+Please refer to [Predictor implementation](https://github.com/spoddutur/spark-phrase-extraction/blob/master/src/main/scala/SparkPhrasePredictor.scala) and [Trainer implementation](https://github.com/spoddutur/spark-phrase-extraction/blob/master/src/main/scala/ClusterPhraseExtractionTrainer.scala) where I've demoed a working example to train and predict phrases.

 ## How to train for Trigrams?
 - Above step trains bigrams.
-- If we want trigrams, repeat step3 for `sentenceBigramsDf` as shown below
+- If we want trigrams, repeat step3 for `sentenceBigramsDf` instead of `sentencesDf`as shown below
 ```markdown
   CorpusHolder.learnAndSave(spark, sentenceBigramsDf, configBc, scorer, outputPath)
 ```
-- Similarly repeat the step for each higher n-gram we want.
+- And so on for each of the higher n-grams we want.

 ## References
 - Heavily inspired from the good work that Python-Gensim has done [here](https://radimrehurek.com/gensim/models/phrases.html) and [here](http://pydoc.net/gensim/3.2.0/gensim.models.phrases/)